microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 ## The `manifest.xml` file

  The `manifest.xml` file specifies that all custom functions belong to the `ORT` namespace.
 You'll use the namespace to access the custom functions in Excel.
-Update the values in the `mainfest.xml` to `ORT`.
+Update the values in the `manifest.xml` to `ORT`.

 ```xml
 <bt:String id="Functions.Namespace" DefaultValue="ORT"/>
 <ProviderName>ORT</ProviderName>
 ```

-Learn more about the configuration of the [mainfest file here](https://learn.microsoft.com/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime#configure-the-manifest).
+Learn more about the configuration of the [manifest file here](https://learn.microsoft.com/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime#configure-the-manifest).

 ## The `functions.ts` file